 Cameras may come with different file protocols which may not be recognized by AnyRecover.
 If you connect your digital camera to the computer through a cable and you discover that it is detected by your computer system, we suggest you turn on your camera.
 You can also try to pull out the memory card and insert it directly to the computer system port assigned to it.

 11. What's the difference between free trial and full version?

 The free trial version allows you to scan and preview the scanned files for free.
-You are allowed to recover 8 files.
-If you are satisfied with the level of recovery you obtained, you can go ahead and purchase the full version for a total recovery of other files.
-After a successful payment, you will receive a registration email which includes your registration key and a download link to the full version of the program.
+If you can find your desired file, you can go ahead and purchase the full version for a total recovery of other files.
+After a successful payment, you will receive a registration email which includes your login email and password and a download link to the full version of the program.

 12. Can I recover the data deleted one year ago or even longer time ago?

 Yes.
 Only files whose allocated memory space has not been overwritten can be recovered by AnyRecover.
 If you have data on your system lost for one year and the memory space allocated to it is not yet overwritten, then you can recover the files.
 The ability to recover a file is not based on its date of deletion but the availability of memory space allocated to it.